Bulk medium evolution has considerable effects on jet observables

 where $p^\mu_i$ and $\theta_i$ are parton $i$'s four-momentum and polar angle from the original parton's direction.
 In Eq.~(\ref{eq:neg_sub}), the sum of the first two terms on the right hand side is taken over all final state partons in the shower.
 The sum in the last term is taken over all \emph{hole} partons.

-On the other hand, in the strongly-coupled description, some portion of jet energy and momentum propagates via hydrodynamic flow in the medium.
+On the other hand, in the strongly coupled description, some portion of jet energy and momentum propagates via hydrodynamic flow in the medium.
 The fluid part contribution needs to be added to the final jet, i.e.,

 The result from a hydro simulation without jet propagation is subtracted as the background.
 Note here that only partons with energy above the cut $E^\mathrm{dep}_\mathrm{cut}$ exist in the shower in this scenario.
-To obtain the fluid contribution $d P^\mu_\mathrm{fluid}/d \theta$, we need to include the effect from medium particlization, which is done via the well known Cooper-Frye prescription~\cite{Cooper:1974mv}:
+To obtain the fluid contribution $d P^\mu_\mathrm{fluid}/d \theta$, we need to include the effect from medium particlization, which is done via the well-known Cooper-Frye prescription~\cite{Cooper:1974mv}:

-where $f_i$ is the local equilibrium distribution of particles in the medium and the integration in square brackets is over the freeze-out hypersurface $\Sigma_\mathrm{FO}$, for which we use the isochronous surface at $t_\mathrm{FO}=10$~fm/c for simplicity.
+where $f_i$ is the local equilibrium distribution of particles in the medium and the integration in square brackets is over the freeze-out hypersurface $\Sigma_\mathrm{FO}$, for which we use the isochronous surface at $t_\mathrm{FO}=10$~fm/$c$ for simplicity.

 To see the hydrodynamic transport directly i.e., without particlization, we also calculate the medium contribution from the energy-momentum tensor of the fluid:

 where $\theta_{T}$ is the polar angle of fluid momentum $T^{0i}$ with respect to the jet direction.
 For the subtracted background in the brick case, we take the limit of $T^{0i}\to0$ for all spatial components.